buhrmi/buhrmi/README.md

 The best time guarantee™ ensures that you will always have the best time when you decide to work with me.

-You have a good idea for a website or mobile app?
+You have an idea for a website or mobile app?
 Or you have a project that needs to be maintained?
-Just reach out for a free quote.
+Or you just need some memes?

+Reach out for a free quote.
 Let's get cracking and make things awesome.

 #### Current Projects